FeelsDEX/feels-floor-sim/docs/000_feels_architecture.md

 The true power of Feels emerges from how its components integrate throughout the market lifecycle.
 In early phases, JIT liquidity (when enabled) provides immediate trading capability.
 Meanwhile, fees begin accumulating in the Buffer.
 As trading volume grows, the Buffer reaches deployment thresholds.
 This triggers POMM placements that establish and advance floor prices.

 This creates a positive feedback loop.
 Better floor prices attract more participants.
 This increases trading volume and generates more fees.
 More fees enable more POMM deployment and further advance floor prices.
 The hub-and-spoke architecture amplifies this effect by concentrating all trading activity.
-This ensures that every transaction contributes to the economic flywheel.
+This ensures that every transaction contributes to the economic system.

 The integrated nature of these systems means that parameter tuning must consider cross-component effects.
 Adjusting fee splits affects Buffer accumulation rates.
 This influences POMM deployment frequency.
 This impacts floor advancement speed.